How to Use Fennel Pollen

 BLENDS

 • With its shimmering hue and divine flavor, fennel pollen is the most prized part of the fennel plant.
 Its aroma is immediately noticeable even before the first bite.
-Because heat mutes its aroma, fennel pollen is never cooked.
+But because heat mutes its aroma, fennel pollen is never toasted or cooked.
 It is only a finishing spice.
+This is extremely convenient since you don't have to do anything but open the tin and consider how much you want to use.

 • Conjuring memories of summer, fennel pollen excels on fresh, bright dishes such as salads and steamed white fish.
 Its floral sweetness pairs beautifully with crisp, green ingredients, but meats welcome it openly—it lifts their flavors with an ethereal hint of mystery.
 In baking, a pinch lends sophistication to biscotti, shortbread, or citrus cakes.
 All Mediterranean flavors are fair game: olive oil, garlic, citrus, and fresh herbs.